jamesclevenger/agpile-search-prototype/README.md

 ## Quick Start
 1. clone the repository
 2. get or create a databricks API token
-3. create a .env file (see .env.example)
+3. create a .env file (see .env.example); need databricks workspace endpoint and API token, for chat need deployed OpenAI model and
 4. run `docker compose up`
-5. first time running, manually start the indexer `docker run -it <batch service docker id> node index.js` (the indexer is otherwise scheduled to run at 2am daily)
+5. first time running, manually start the indexer `docker run -it <batch service docker id> node index.js` (otherwise the indexer is otherwise scheduled to run at 2am daily)
 6. navigate to localhost:3000
 7. profit`